Pre-Black Friday special: Get a Netgear Nighthawk Wi-Fi 6 router for $99

 Netgear designates the AX4 as an AX3000 router -- the "AX" part just means that it supports 802.11ax, or Wi-Fi 6, while the "3000" part refers to the combined top speeds of each band.
 Netgear clocks those top speeds at 2,400Mbps on the 5GHz band and 600Mbps on the 2.4GHz band -- just keep in mind that your router can only move data as fast as your internet plan allows.

 We haven't tested the AX4, but the fancier Nighthawk AX12 clocked in with gigabit-plus speeds when we ran it through our speed tests.
 I wouldn't expect the AX4 to be quite as fast, but it should still easily be fast enough to serve as a worthy upgrade over just about any previous-gen Wi-Fi 5 router.
-That makes it a steal at $99.
+That makes it a steal at $99 -- just $20 more than an entry-level Wi-Fi 6 router from TP-Link that only goes boasts half as much bandwidth.

 Want to know more?
 Check out Netgear's full spec sheet for the device.